-Through the use of language, both orally and in writing, students can communicate with their classmates and others about their developing understandings and vocabulary related to polynomials and seek clarification of the ideas presented by other students.
+Through the use of language, both orally and in writing, students can communicate with their classmates and others about their developing understandings of percents and seek clarification of the ideas presented by other students.
+The students can be engaged in responding to what is presented to them and to questions asked of what has been presented.
 Such activity requires students to effectively speak, listen, and show appreciation for the ideas communicated by other students.
-By actively engaging in the use of language and other ways of representing their understanding, students reflect deeply upon their learnings, leading to a combination of affirmations, changes, and extensions to each student's understandings of polynomials.
+By actively engaging in the use of language and other ways of representing their understanding, students reflect deeply upon their learning, leading to a combination of affirmations, changes, and extensions to each student's understandings of percents.